containerman17/ContainerOS/README.md

 # ContainerOS

 Lightweight ready-to-use container management system.
-Intended to replace Kubernetes in 98% of use cases.
 Batteries [to be] included.
 Intended date of 1.0 release is December 2021.

 ## Goal of the project